Generalized Wigner theorem for non-invertible symmetries: Conclusions

 Following Wigner’s foundational insight, we emphasize that physical states are not represented by individual vectors in a Hilbert space, but rather by equivalence classes of vectors.
 In Wigner's case, vectors differing by an overall phase are equivalent -- corresponding to the same \textit{ray} -- reflecting the fact that global phase factors are physically unobservable.
 In the context of non-invertible symmetries, this observation necessitates extending the notion of rays to accommodate gauging.
-Thus, a proper treatment of generalized symmetries requires a corresponding generalization of the concept of physical states beyond simple Hilbert space vectors, incorporating the additional structure introduced by gauge redundancy associated with a choice of boundary condition:
+Thus, a proper treatment of generalized symmetries requires a corresponding generalization of the concept of physical states beyond simple Hilbert space vectors, incorporating the additional structure introduced by gauge redundancy:

-where $|g\rangle$ denotes the boundary-specific section in the (enlarged) gauged Hilbert space.
-The above structure requires a mathematical structure akin to the concept of a vector bundle, and is reminiscent of the fiber bundles (and related field-bundles) used in describing gauge field theories~(see Ref.~\cite{schreiber-bundles} for a pedagogical exposition).
+where $|g\rangle$ denotes the specific sector in the (enlarged) gauged Hilbert space.
+This requires a mathematical structure akin to the concept of a vector bundle, and is reminiscent of the fiber bundles (and related field-bundles) used in describing gauge field theories~(see Ref.~\cite{schreiber-bundles} for a pedagogical exposition).
 Different gauge choices correspond to the sections of the field bundle.
-We note that there is a rich body of mathematical literature where the notion of a field bundle is further extended in order to accommodate certain key properties, for instance the so-called Batalin--Vilkovisky formalism~\cite{BV1981,BV1983,BV1985} (see also Ref. \cite{BV-review} for a review), which appears most notably in the description of Yang--Mills theories \footnote{To describe the instanton sector of the Yang--Mills theory requires an even more general mathematical structure, extending the notion of fiber bundles to so-called $\infty$-fiber bundles~\cite{infty-bundles-nikolaus2015}.} where the physical fields are enumerated by the cohomology of the Becchi--Rouet--Stora--Tyutin (BRST) differential~(see, e.g., Ref. \cite{barnich-BRST}).

-{\it Acknowledgements.} G.O. gratefully acknowledges support from the Institute for Advanced Study.
-Part of this work (A.H.N., Z.N., G.O.) was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
-C.G. and A.H.N. were supported by the Department of Energy under the Basic Energy Sciences award no. DE-SC0025047.